This is Engineering Day 2020 announced

 They’re all products that engineers have played a critical role in creating - but that’s something that is likely to come as a surprise to many people.

-That’s why we’ve made 6 November, in the middle of Tomorrow’s Engineers Week, This is Engineering Day, a day to raise awareness of what engineers really do and celebrate those who are shaping the world we live in.
+That’s why we made 6 November 2019, in the middle of Tomorrow’s Engineers Week, This is Engineering Day, a day to raise awareness of what engineers really do and celebrate those who are shaping the world we live in.

-Engineers and engineering organisations across the country are getting involved in the Day both online and offline:
+Engineers and engineering organisations across the country got involved in the day both online and offline:

-More than 100 organisations have signed a pledge to increase the public visibility of more representative images of engineers and engineering
+Over 130 organisations signed a pledge to increase the public visibility of more representative images of engineers and engineering

-Amazon Alexa will answer questions about This is Engineering Day and the role of engineers, and Amazon will run engineering-focused tours of Amazon’s fulfilment centres
+Amazon Alexa answered questions about This is Engineering Day and the role of engineers, and Amazon ran engineering-focused tours of Amazon’s fulfilment centres

-Network Rail is showcasing real images of engineers on 60 screens across 15 stations in the UK, and across the Virgin train network
+Network Rail showcased real images of engineers on 60 screens across 15 stations in the UK, and across the Virgin train network

-Facebook and Ocado are creating and promoting new engineering video content featuring their engineers
+Facebook created and promoted new engineering video content featuring their engineers

-Google are hosting an engineering takeover at its Portsmouth Digital Garage on 6 November
+Google hosted an engineering takeover at its Portsmouth Digital Garage

 If you have any questions, please get in touch at firstname.lastname@example.org